madetech/blog/INDEX.md

 ## Introduction

-**MadeTech Blog - Best practices & thought leadership.** *Read about the latest trends and techniques being used to deliver modern web applications.
+**Made Tech Blog - Best practices and thought leadership.** *Read about the latest trends and techniques being used to deliver modern web applications.
 Featuring articles from the team at Made Tech and guest posts by selected industry experts.* [View Page](https://www.madetech.com/news/)

 ## Agile Delivery
-The world of sofware delivery and agile project management moves incredibly fast.
+The world of sofware delivery and agile project management moves fast.
 Where do you go to learn about the techniques you should be using?
-Check out our blog posts on Agile, SCRUM, Kanban, XP etc and always be in the know.
+Check out our blog posts on Agile, Scrum, Kanban, XP and always be in the know.
 [View Page](https://www.madetech.com/news/tag/agile)

 * Using Agile for Non-Software Projects